-- Applying with a strong academic record and MCAT score, evidence of shadowing and internship & research experiences, and a commitment to service may apply after Junior or Senior year.
+- Applying after Junior or Senior year with a strong academic record and MCAT score, evidence of shadowing and internship & research experiences, and a commitment to serving others.

 - Applying after a student completes post-baccalaureate study to improve a weak academic profile or to take required courses.